bensongathee/Dijkstra-s-Algorithm-using-NY-State-map/README.md

 3. To just show the directions

-		(java StreetMap mapname.txt --directions From To) eg (java StreetMap ur.txt --directions HOYT MOREY)
+		(java StreetMap mapname.txt --directions From To) eg (java StreetMap ur.txt --directions HOYT MOREY) Remember to not include the brackets in the argument
 # Preview
 No preview is available since it's an image file.